Rivolt32/Encryption-Program/README.md

 ## To Do :

-Add french characters like : à
+- Add french characters like : à

-- Create 2 functions:
-    - One for encrypting the text
-    - One for decrypting the text

 - Save informations in a text file